Networks-it-uc3m/L2S-M/additional-info/l2sm-vlink.md

-The creation of a vlink network begins with deploying the 'network-sample' YAML configuration, which outlines the specifications for the desired network.
+The creation of a vlink network begins with deploying the 'vlink-sample' YAML configuration, which outlines the specifications for the desired network.
 Following this deployment, the L2SM operator is activated, recognizing the new network configuration and subsequently initiating contact with the L2SM controller.
 This step involves the operator saving the network path information for future reference.

 The L2SM controller, upon being informed of the new network, holds off on initiating any traffic flow immediately, opting instead to wait until pods are connected to the network, ensuring a streamlined process for establishing network connectivity.

 #### Deploying Pods with Network Annotations

-Deployment involves creating pods with specific annotations to connect them to the `network-sample` network.
-This section explains how PodA and PodB are deployed and managed within the network.
+Deployment involves creating pods with specific annotations to connect them to the `vlink-sample` network.
+This section explains how pod 'ping' in node-a and pod 'pong' in node-e are deployed and managed within the network.

 ##### Deploying pod 'ping'